 As you can imagine from a man who has been a bass player all his life, the focus is on his impressive bass lines.
 They go right through you, keeping your attention on him, even when there is the famous Wilko Johnson performing right next to him.
 This is a man who knows his trade and each song is as inviting and immersive as the last.
 However, with quite a number of instrumentals it does make you question if it would be more fitting to be in a classy cocktail bar, especially as the music is immensely relaxing.
 But it definitely gets the audience up and moving.

 Overall, Norman Watt-Roy shows how he is more than just a Blockhead, he is an incredible bassist and producer, and has created a batch of songs that sound as good on record as they do live.
 If anything, at the ripe old age of 62, it makes you wonder why he hasn’t had a solo venture before.

 Photos: Laramie Shubber

-For further information about Faith & Grace and future Rough Trade events visit here.
+For further information about Faith & Grace and future Rough Trade events visit the venue’s website here.